September 10, 2021

 Risk management is the identification, evaluation, and prioritization of risks.
 To fully understand the risks, it is essential to forecast and analyze them such that they can be minimized, monitored, and controlled.
 Planning a sustainable exit strategy is not a guessing game.
 It is a science and the reason that CMAC Partners has built more exit models (lifeboats) for clients than for any other sector of our consultative services.

-Many of these models have been made available to the CPOMP (Congress of Physician-Owned Medical Properties) Members or are available without charge at by filling out the Solutions Finder.
+Many of these models have been made available to the CPOMP (Congress of Physician-Owned Medical Properties) Members or are available by emailing firstname.lastname@example.org.
 A look at these models will point you in the right direction and help you avoid the hidden icebergs as you set up your succession plan.